 How much are member agencies saving?

-Savings vary, but consortium members have saved up to 20 percent by participating in BACC bids.
+Savings vary, but some consortium members have saved 20 percent or more by participating in BACC bids.

 How are bids prepared and advertised?

 DSRSD is currently serving as the coordinating agency for BACC and handles administration:

 - Schedules meetings or conference calls to open bids or resolve any issues;

 - Emails consortium members to determine which agencies want to participate in specific bids, estimated quantities, and product specifications;

 - Circulates proposed bid documents to members for comments;

 - Sends bid solicitations by email and regular mail to a list of vendors and advertises in the Bay Area News Group newspapers;